bman46/InstagramEmbedDiscordBot/README.md

 # Instagram Embed Discord Bot
-Embeds videos and images from a users linked Instagram posts, videos, and reels into a discord chat.
+Embeds videos and images from users linked Instagram posts, videos, and reels into a Discord chat.

 [Invite To Discord Server](https://link.mcshane.systems/reelsbotinvite)